plbstl/first-contribution/README.md

           issue-opened-msg: >
             Welcome @{fc-author}!
 Thanks for your first contribution to our project.
 We're excited to have you here!
             :heart:
-          # Reuse the same message for PRs for a consistent welcome
+          # You can use the same message in PRs, for a consistent welcome
           pr-opened-msg: issue-opened-msg
 ```